LauraHBui/Modelling-Crime-Data-2021/docs/06-hypotheses.md

 ## Today’s 3

-To understand hypotheses in action, we learn three substantive concepts today: **statistical significance**, **the binominal distribution**, and **single-sample significance tests**.
+To understand hypotheses in action, we learn three substantive concepts today: **statistical significance**, and hypothesis tests for **the binominal distribution**, and **the normal distribution**.
 Before we begin, do ensure all appropriate packages are loaded; they are always listed at the top of each lesson.